SOFIA-USRA/sofia_redux/docs/manuals/flitecam/users/data_description.rst

-where flight is the SOFIA flight number, FC is the instrument identifier, IMA or GRI specifies that it is an imaging or grism file, AOR-ID is the 8 digit AOR identifier for the observation, SPECTEL1 is the keywords specifying the filter or grism used,
+where flight is the SOFIA flight number, FC is the instrument identifier, IMA or GRI specifies that it is an imaging or grism file, AOR-ID is the AOR identifier for the observation, SPECTEL1 is the keywords specifying the filter or grism used,
 Type is three letters identifying the product type (listed in :numref:`flitecam_img_prod` and :numref:`flitecam_gri_prod` below),